Financial & Medical

 You are allowing someone to step in to your shoes and make almost all decisions that you would have otherwise made.
 As such, you should chose someone that you know will always act in good faith on your behalf, whether it is your spouse, adult child, relative, or trusted friend.

-Who needs a Powers of Attorney?
+Who needs a Power of Attorney?

 You.

-Regardless of your age or current situation, it is always a good idea to have a Powers of Attorney in place.
+Regardless of your age or current situation, it is always a good idea to have a Power of Attorney in place.
 You never know when “life” is going to happen and you will need a helping hand.